FragmentRetro: A Quadratic Retrosynthetic Method Based on Fragmentation Algorithms: Computational complexity analysis

 \item \textbf{Substructure search:} Searching for each fragment combination in the compound stock set involves substructure search, which is typically implemented in cheminformatics libraries like RDKit.
 The complexity of RDKit's substructure search depends on the matching algorithm.
 Subgraph isomorphism has exponential complexity in the worst case.
 However, the use of algorithms like VF2 and Ullman algorithms can significantly bring the practical scenario for fragment molecular graphs to \(\mathcal{O}(|\mathcal{B}| \cdot h^3)\)~\cite{substruct_algo_2004}.
 This estimate assumes that the fragment sizes are \(\mathcal{O}(h)\), though most fragments are considerably smaller.
 Besides, the use of SMARTS patterns and fingerprint screening significantly reduces this complexity in practice~\cite{substruct_bench_2012, rdkit_2006}.

 \item \textbf{Fingerprint screening:} To further optimize substructure search, fingerprint screening is employed as a preprocessing step to rapidly filter out BBs that cannot contain the query substructure.
 Pattern fingerprints encode the presence or absence of predefined molecular fragments into bit vectors, ensuring no false negatives (where "negative" means no match).
 This screening step reduces the number of candidate molecules from the compound stock set before the more computationally expensive substructure matching.
-The number of candidates is reduced by an approximate factor of \(k^h\), where \(1 < k <=2\) depends on fingerprint specificity.
-The optimal case of \(k=2\) occurs when each heavy atom feature is hashed into the pattern fingerprint, and the fingerprint dimension is large enough to avoid double hashing.
-In this case, each feature eliminates half of the BBs on average, leading to \(k=2\).
+The number of candidates is reduced by an approximate factor of \(k^h\) (\(k > 1\)).
+This occurs when each heavy atom feature is hashed into the pattern fingerprint, and the fingerprint dimension is large enough to avoid double hashing.
+In practical scenarios, $k$ is often around 2 , when each feature eliminates roughly half of the BBs on average.
 Given these constraints, since \(h\) has a natural upper bound for organic molecules and \(k^h\) grows exponentially, \(h^3 / k^h\) rapidly diminishes to a near-constant value in practice, allowing us to approximate it as a constant \(C_{fp}\).
 Intuitively, larger fragments require fewer substructure matches since they contain more 1's in their pattern fingerprint bit vectors. \end{enumerate}

 Combining these components, the overall complexity of FragmentRetro is \(\mathcal{O}(h + C_{fp} \cdot |\mathcal{B}| \cdot h^2) = \mathcal{O}(h^2)\), assuming \(|\mathcal{B}|\) and \(k\) are constant.
 This results in a quadratic complexity, in contrast to the exponential complexity of tree-search methods.
 Without fingerprint screening, the complexity of FragmentRetro would be \(\mathcal{O}(|\mathcal{B}| \cdot h^3 \cdot h^2) = \mathcal{O}(h^5)\).
 The efficiency gain is due to fingerprint screening, which significantly reduces the number of BBs that require substructure matching.